-BIOL 24 Human Biology
+BIOL 24 Human Biology 3 units 54 lecture hours

-Introduction to general biology of human beings.
-Emphasis is placed on the concepts, mechanisms and terminology used in anatomy, physiology, and ecology.
+An introduction to general biology of human beings.
+Emphasis is placed on the concepts, mechanisms and terminology used in anatomy, physiology and ecology.
 Topics include cell structure and function, human evolution, anatomy and physiology of the organ systems, genetics, and the human impact on the environment.
 (L)